Meetings time analytics and refinements

 Collaboration workload analytics

-Collaboration workload analytics focuses on verifying how much time teams spend on collaboration activities including email and chat communication as well as the time spent in meetings.
+Meeting workload analytics focuses on verifying how much time teams spend on synchronous collaboration activities including such as time spent in meetings.
 You can gather the data through surveys by asking employees how much time they devote to synchronous (i.e. meetings) and asynchronous (email and chat) communication.
-Alternatively, you can turn to your existing systems such as Office 365, G-Suite, Slack to check how much time is spent on collaboration.
+Alternatively, you can turn to your existing systems such as Office 365, G-Suite, Slack to check how much time is spent on meetings.
 It’s vital to conduct the analysis in an ethical way – collect team data rather than individual data.
 Focus on analyzing how people work instead, without paying attention to their personal traits.

 • Time spent on meetings